havocado/havocado/README.md

 - Other: MASH Programming Contest 2023 (3rd place), A Strange Programming Contest 2022 (3rd place), MSU-UMS (SFU vs. UBC) Math Contest 2022 (3rd place)

-**🏘️ Groups I love**

-- **SFU Mathematics Students Union** - Student union for Math ~nerds~ students!
-A lot of happy memories while working as an exec for MSU during most of my studies in 2019-2023.
-Website: https://sfumsu.github.io/

-- **SFU Competitive Programming Club** - I would say this is one of the best clubs for programmers at SFU!
-I participated as a problem setter around 2020 when I did a lot of algorithm programming.
-It is an amazing club that runs weekly practices and introduces students to ICPC/leetcode style programming problems.

-- **SFU Artists Club** - A lovely club that gathers every week to make art and ~draw weird things on whiteboard~

 **✨ Projects and repositories**

 - (2022) My research effort that didn't quite work out - [3d-reconstruction](https://github.com/havocado/3d-reconstruction)